Guide to Restaurants in Healdsburg

 SingleThread Farm Restaurant & Inn

-Restaurateurs Kyle and Katina Connaughton finessed every last detail of the combination restaurant and luxury inn.
-They planted their own five-acre SingleThread Farm property between the Russian River and the historic San Lorenzo Ranch nearby, and established a 3,000-square-foot rooftop garden above the restaurant, both dedicated to growing boutique ingredients for the food and cocktail menus.
-The concept is kaiseki – elaborate multicourse meals crafted as art – and donabe – rustic clay pot cooking.
-Menus change daily, but might mean delicacies like black cod Fukkura-san (donabe style) with root vegetables, cabbage, charred onion, and walnut-nori pesto; plus wild salmon donabe-smoked over cherry-blossom-wood with fermented rice, salmon roe, and wild ginger.
+Restaurateurs Kyle and Katina Connaughton finessed every last detail of this combination restaurant and luxury inn.
+They planted their own five-acre farm and established a 3,000-square-foot rooftop garden above the restaurant, both dedicated to ingredients for their dishes and drinks.
+The food concept here is kaiseki (elaborate multicourse meals crafted as art) and donabe (rustic clay pot cooking).
+Menus change daily, but might mean delicacies like black cod with root vegetables and walnut pesto or wild smoked salmon with ginger.

 Valette

-Former Dry Creek Kitchen talent Dustin Valette is rocking the food world, bringing in crowds for his contemporary Cal-global cooking and a sexy, reclaimed-wood-trimmed, open kitchen ambience.
-Reservations are recommended to score a table laden with seasonally (and often weekly) changing dishes like slow cooked celeriac soup with toasted pistachios, yellow beet tartare, and goat cheese meringue, or crispy skin local sable fish with MIX garden bok choy, roasted ginger dashi, toasted soba noodles, and spicy kimchee purée.
-Be sure to start with hand crafted charcuterie from the custom-made curing case, and if you’re feeling adventurous, tuck into the “Trust Me” menu where Valette sends out a multi-course feast of his daily picks.
+Kitchen talent Dustin Valette is bringing in crowds for his contemporary Cal-global cooking in his open kitchen full of ambiance.
+Reservations are recommended to score a table laden with seasonally changing dishes like crispy skin sablefish with soba noodles and kimchee purée.
+Be sure to start with hand-crafted charcuterie from the custom curing case, and if you’re feeling adventurous, tuck into the “Trust Me” menu, where Valette sends out a multi-course feast of his daily picks.

 Bravas Bar de Tapas

-If you’re craving Barcelona tapas like boquerones, creamy chicken croquettes, and local sardines in black olive ink, this fashionable dining room and bar from chef Mark Stark will do you right.
-Set in a chic cottage, the boisterous spot offers specialties like fried pig ears, a ham-and-cheese bar, and signature gin and tonics such as the Levante of Hayman’s Old Tom gin, orange, saffron and cardamom.
+If you’re craving Barcelona tapas like boquerones, creamy chicken croquettes, and local sardines with black olives, this fashionable dining room and bar from chef Mark Stark will do you right.
+Set in a chic cottage, the boisterous spot offers specialties that may include treats like a ham-and-cheese bar, fried pig ears, and signature gin and tonics with orange, saffron, and cardamom.

 Journeyman Meat Co.